Results

 Expungement Granted

-Marisa’s client had two felony convictions from seven years ago.
+C&N’s client had two felony convictions from seven years ago.
 When he reached out to C&N wanting an expungement for these convictions, Marisa compiled the necessary information to show that the client was rehabilitated.
 She convinced the judge that he was a productive member of society and was successful in her motion to set aside these convictions.
-Her client is excited to live his life free of felony convictions and especially excited to now be able to serve on a jury.
+The client is excited to live his life free of felony convictions and especially excited to now be able to serve on a jury.

 Criminal Sexual Conduct—Title IX Victory and No Charges Issued